-If the Decision-Maker finds the Respondent has violated the Title IX policy or any other policy of the University, sanctions will be the responsibility of the appropriate sanctioning authority dependent on the Respondent's status at the University.
+If the Decision-maker finds the Respondent has violated the Title IX policy or any other policy of the University, sanctions will be the responsibility of the appropriate sanctioning authority dependent on the Respondent's status at the University.
 The student sanctioning authority, the Respondent-employee's supervisor, or the appropriate faculty hearing panel will attend the hearing for purposes of hearing the evidence to facilitate the sanctioning process.
 They will not participate in the hearing or ask questions.
-Sanctions must be issued within 5 working days of the Decision-Maker's decision.
+Sanctions must be issued within 5 working days of the Decision-maker's decision.

-- 1. Students.
-The Director of Student Conduct and Community Standards or designee, will be the sanctioning authority when the Respondent is a student.
-Sanctioning guidelines will be as stated in the Student Code of Conduct. - 2.
-Employees The sanctioning authority for administrative Professional employees and Faculty is the President of the University.
-The Sanctioning authority for State classified staff are the Appointing authorities as defined in University policy pursuant to the State Personnel Rules. - 3.
+- For students, the Director of Student Conduct and Community Standards or designee will be the sanctioning authority when the Respondent is a student.
+Sanctioning guidelines will be as stated in the Student Code of Conduct.
+Such sanctions could be Assessment/consultation, Coach/University Employer Referral, Community Service/Activity, Educational Assignment, Educational fund Payment, Loss of Privileges, Medical Amnessty, Resident Hall Transfer or Removal, Restitution, Parental Notification, probation With or Without Restrictions, University Status - 2.
+For employees, the sanctioning authority for Administrative Professional employees and Faculty is the President of the University.
+The Sanctioning authority for State Classified employees

+- are the Appointing Authorities as defined in University policy pursuant to the State Personnel Rules - 3.
 The supervisor or appropriate faculty panel will make recommendations for sanctions.
-If the supervisor has a conflict, then the next level supervisor or an equivalent level supervisor will attend the hearing and make sanction recommendations.
+If the supervisor has a conflict, then the next-level supervisor or an equivalent level supervisor will attend the hearing and make sanction recommendations.
 The Title IX Coordinator will determine a substitute if a conflict exists. - 4.
 When the Respondent is Faculty, this process must follow the process outlined in the Faculty Handbook for either a grievance or a disciplinary action. - 5.
-When the Respondent is a State Classified employee processes pursuant to the State Personnel Rules are applicable. - 6.
+When the Respondent is a State Classified employee, processes pursuant to the State Personnel Rules are applicable. - 6.
 If a Respondent is found responsible for Sexual Harassment under this Policy, possible sanctions include those listed in the Faculty Handbook for grievance and faculty disciplinary actions, up to and including termination.
 For State Classified employees, possible sanctions are those listed in the State Personnel Rules, up to and including termination.
-For administrative professional employees, possible sanctions include, but are not limited to, all possible sanctions listed for Faculty or State Classified staff, up to and including termination.
+For Administrative Professional employees, possible sanctions include, but are not limited to, all possible sanctions listed for Faculty or State Classified employees, up to and including termination. - 7.
+All employee sanctions may include discipline up to and including termination of employment, consistent with the terms of all University Policies concerning personnel actions and the terms of any applicable collective negotiations agreements.
+In addition to any sanction, the University may also recommend counseling or other support services for the alleged perpetrator.